MSc Environmental Policy and Management

 Through a demanding academic curriculum and practice-based learning opportunities, you will develop the skills and knowledge needed for employment in the public, private and non-profit sectors.

 The programme consists of six taught units and a dissertation research project.
-Some units are taught by natural scientists, and cover the fundamentals of climate science and the analysis of remotely sensed data.
-Others are delivered by social scientists, and provide training in areas such as environmental governance, policy analysis and statistical methods.
-An optional Consultancy Project unit provides an opportunity to develop a range of practical skills through an extended team-based project that is of interest to one of our partner organisations.
+Some units are taught by natural scientists, covering subjects like climate science and the analysis of remotely sensed data.
+Others are delivered by social scientists, focusing on areas like environmental governance, policy analysis and statistical methods.
+An optional 'Policy & Management Consultancy' unit provides an opportunity to develop a range of practical skills through an extended team-based project that is of interest to one of our partner organisations.

 The final third of the programme involves the completion of an independent research dissertation on an environmental topic of your choosing, enabling you to further develop your research skills and make your own contribution to academic and policy debates about ongoing environmental controversies.